Skip to main content

 “She is fine, he said.
 Baba was worried for us after reading the newspapers.
 They have written about the agitation.”

 “I see.”
 Aniruddha’s jaws tightened.
-“It's good that they worry for you.”
+“It's good that they worry about you.”

 “Us, Barrister Babu.
 They worry for us.”
 She made him stop at the threshold.

-“Well, if that was the case they would have contacted me when they saw my name in the newspaper instead of waiting for something like this, don’t you think?”
+“Well, if that was the case, they would have contacted me when they saw my name in the newspaper instead of waiting for something like this, don’t you think?”
 He smiled faintly and shook his head.
-“Yes, it perhaps would have been wiser, if you didn't share.
+“Yes, it perhaps would have been wiser if you hadn't shared.
 I am sorry I asked.”

 He walked into the bedroom as Bondita followed him.